2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Wisconsin

 While working on their Associate Degree, allied health majors at BTC accumulate an average of around $11,082 in student debt.

-Mid-State Technical College did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
-It came in at #8 on the list.
-Located in the rural area of Wisconsin Rapids, Mid-State is a public school with a small student population.
+Mid-State Technical College landed the #8 spot in the 2023 rankings for the most popular associate degree allied health professions programs.
+Located in the rural area of Wisconsin Rapids, Mid-State is a public college with a small student population.

 Women make up 71% of the allied health majors at the school.